Emotional manipulation is a type of psychological warfare using subtle, often covert tactics to control or exploit your emotions.

 - Emotional manipulator: frames his giving as extraordinary.
 And exceptionally costly for him, and exceptionally useful to you

-In intimate relationships that turn toxic a common pattern of dark-triad manipulators is:
+In intimate relationships that turn toxic a pattern of emotional manipulation includes:

-- Pull-back.
-When the manipulator achieves his goal (gaining your trust, a relationship, living in, or securing a loan/gift)
+- Pull-back after achieving a goal or gaining ’emotional hooks’ like trust, love, a relationship, living in, or securing a loan/gift

-- Devaluing stage.
-The initial love turns into disappointment, criticism, and nasty games and power moves.
-The devaluing stage can alternate abuse with intimacy.
-It can be a dark psychology technique to make the victim even more addicted.
-It can also happen “naturally” with avoidant partners in (see “anxious-avoidant trap“)
+- Trauma bond, alternating abuse with love, a dark psychology technique to make the victim even more addicted.
+It can happen “naturally” with avoidant partners in (see “anxious-avoidant trap“)

 The manipulator uses your (supposed) weaknesses to lower your self-esteem